Big Bang: Assumptions

-Expansion of space
+Expansion prediction

-The expansion of the Universe was inferred from early twentieth century astronomical observations and is an essential ingredient of the Big Bang models.
-Mathematically, general relativity describes spacetime by a metric, which determines the distances that separate nearby points.
-The points, which can be relative to galaxies, stars, or other objects, are specified using a coordinate chart or "grid" that is laid down over all spacetime.
-The cosmological principle implies that the metric should be homogeneous and isotropic on large scales, which uniquely singles out the Friedmann–Lemaître–Robertson–Walker (FLRW) metric.
-This metric contains a scale factor, which describes how the size of the universe changes with time.
-This enables a convenient choice of a coordinate system to be made, called comoving coordinates.
-In this coordinate system, the grid expands along with the universe, and objects that are moving only because of the expansion of the universe remain at fixed points on the grid.
-While their coordinate distance (comoving distance) remains constant, the physical distance between two such co-moving points expands proportionally with the scale factor of the universe.

-The Big Bang is not an explosion of matter moving outward to fill an empty universe.
-Instead, space itself expands with time everywhere and increases the physical distances between comoving points.
-In other words, the Big Bang is not an explosion in space, but rather an expansion of space.
-Because the FLRW metric assumes a uniform distribution of mass and energy, it applies to our universe only on large scales—local concentrations of matter such as our galaxy do not necessarily expand with the same speed as the whole Universe.
+The cosmological principle dramatically simplifies the equations of general relativity, giving the Friedmann–Lemaître–Robertson–Walker metric to describe the geometry of the universe and, with the assumption of a perfect fluid, the Friedmann equations giving the time dependence of that geometry.
+The only parameter at this level of description is the mass-energy density: the geometry of the universe and its expansion is a direct consequence of its density.
+All of the major features of Big Bang cosmology are related to these results.

+Mass-energy density

+In Big Bang cosmology, the mass–energy density controls the shape and evolution of the universe.
+By combining astronomical observations with known laws of thermodynamics and particle physics, cosmologists have worked out the components of the density over the lifespan of the universe.
+In the current universe, luminous matter, the stars, planets, and so on makes up less than 5% of the density.
+Dark matter accounts for 27% and dark energy the remaining 68%.

 Horizons

 An important feature of the Big Bang spacetime is the presence of particle horizons.
-Since the universe has a finite age, and light travels at a finite speed, there may be events in the past whose light has not yet had time to reach us.
+Since the universe has a finite age, and light travels at a finite speed, there may be events in the past whose light has not yet had time to reach earth.
 This places a limit or a past horizon on the most distant objects that can be observed.
 Conversely, because space is expanding, and more distant objects are receding ever more quickly, light emitted by us today may never "catch up" to very distant objects.
 This defines a future horizon, which limits the events in the future that we will be able to influence.
-The presence of either type of horizon depends on the details of the FLRW model that describes our universe.
+The presence of either type of horizon depends on the details of the Friedmann–Lemaître–Robertson–Walker (FLRW) metric that describes the expansion of the universe.

 Our understanding of the universe back to very early times suggests that there is a past horizon, though in practice our view is also limited by the opacity of the universe at early times.
 So our view cannot extend further backward in time, though the horizon recedes in space.
 If the expansion of the universe continues to accelerate, there is a future horizon as well.